-As part of the Patient Safety Awareness Week celebration for 2012, the Edward P. Lawrence Center for Quality and Safety hosted a Quality & Safety forum on March 8 featuring a presentation, “New Dimensions in Breast Health: Tomosynthesis”.
+As part of the 2014 Patient Safety Awareness Week celebrations, the Edward P. Lawrence Center for Quality and Safety hosted a Quality and Safety Forum on March 6 featuring a presentation entitled, "Diagnostic Error, a Safety Risk with Promising New Solutions."

-To learn more about the choosing of Patient Safety Stars and the other celebrations during Patient Safety Awareness Week in 2012, we invite you to read the MGH Hotline article from March 9th, 2012.
+To learn more about the choosing of Patient Safety Stars and the other celebrations during Patient Safety Awareness Week in 2014, we invite you to read the MGH Hotline article from March 14, 2014.